planetlabs/planet-client-python/docs/cli/cli-tips-tricks.md

 ```
 This turns it into a real GeoJSON, instead of a newline-delimited one, which more programs understand.

-If you want to visualize even larger sets of footprints there's a few things we recommend:
+If you want to visualize even larger sets of footprints there’s a few things we recommend:

 ##### Convert to GeoPackage